Shopify/turbolinks-jwt-sample-app/README.md

     3. Install event listeners to set an `"Authorization": "Bearer <session token>"` request header on the following events:
         1. `turbolinks:request-start`
         2. `turbolinks:render`
-3. Install a timed event that continues to retrieve and cache session tokens every 50 seconds or so.
+3. Install a timed event that continues to retrieve and cache session tokens every 2 seconds.
    * This will ensure that your session tokens are always valid.
 4. Use Turbolinks to navigate to your app's authenticated home page or resource.